berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 makepkg -si
 ```

 And that's it.
-You have a functional Arch Linux Installation ready.
+You have a functional Arch Linux setup ready.

 <a name="conclusion"></a>